marberi/100days/README.md

 Changed the wrapper for running a neural network over lots of images to be able to use a different architecture.
 This was surpisingly time consumings.
 Also fails for some images, with an error which should not be there.

+# Day 133 [2019-06-03]
+Read through [Multi-task loss](https://arxiv.org/abs/1705.07115) and partly another paper on the plane.
+It was quite interesting, proposing a method for being able to combine multiple losses.
+Originally we looked at this paper, because we needed to estimate errors of our predictions.

+# Day 134 [2019-06-04]
+Throughout the day, I did some debugging for the bug I reported on day 125.
+It is kind of tricky, because there are multiple threads involved.
+In the end I produced a fix, which might or might not be accepted.

+Continuing working on the network using individual exposures, I figured out how to actually do the indexing.
+What I needed was "torch.gather".
+Kind of hard without this functionality.
+By now I am running over simulations to see if this improves the results.